Healthy Pumpkin Muffins

 • Oat flour.
 Ground-up rolled or quick oats.
 Skip the expensive packaged kind and make your own with my homemade oat flour

 • Baking powder.
-The leavening agent used to give the muffins some rise and fluffiness.
+The leavening agent to give the muffins some rise and fluffiness.

 • Pumpkin spice.
 A must for any recipe using pumpkin puree.
 You can make your own by mixing together ground cinnamon, nutmeg, cloves, and ground ginger.